 Our main campus is in Daejeon, a metropolitan city located in the center of South Korea.
 Travel from Incheon International Airport to the campus is easy and relatively short.
-The Airport Express and high-speed train (KTX) will transport you to Daejeon KTX station in about 2 hours.
-The campus is located very close to Daejeon KTX station, about a 20-minute walk or 5-minute taxi ride.
+The Airport Express and high-speed train (KTX) will transport you to Daejeon KTX station in about two hours.
+The campus is located very close to Daejeon KTX station, about a 20-minute walk or five-minute taxi ride.

 Please contact us if you want to visit.
 We’ll guide you every step of your way to our campus, and even have our volunteer students meet you on the way if needed.